opengento/magento2-saleable/README.md

 - Enable Sales for Customer Groups

-### Warning
+### Product Attributes

-If you need to determine the rules by products, create new product attributes:

-- can_show_price (yes/no) The module has a plugin to enforce the type result to be a boolean.
+- can_show_price (yes/no)
 - is_purchasable (yes/no)

-Do not create the following attributes as they are already in use internally by field alias and internal flag:
+Do not create the following attributes as they are already used internally by Magento for field alias and flag:

 - is_salable
 - salable

-Magento will automatically handle these attributes to check if a product is saleable or its price can be displayed.

 ## Support